 Web Content Accessibility Guidelines provide comprehensive best practices for developing and maintaining accessible websites and applications for desktop and mobile users.
 The latest WCAG guidelines, known as WCAG 2.1, set modern standards for barrier-free mobile technology with the aim of exceeding current legal requirements and achieving improved accessibility for users of mobile devices.

 BarrierBreak believes that making any website or application accessible on mobile devices is equally important as making them accessible on desktops.
-We follow a very cost effective and considerate approach towards ensuring accessibility of your mobile applications.
+We provide a very cost effective mobile accessibility testing service and follow a considerate approach towards ensuring accessibility of your mobile applications.

 What is Mobile Accessibility?